 5-Exploring Future Development Plans

 Future development in Mountain View can impact property values and the quality of life in the area.
-Ask about any planned developments or zoning changes that might affect the neighborhood.
+Call the planning department of The City of Mountain View and ask about any planned developments or zoning changes that might affect the particular neighborhood.
 This could include new commercial projects, road expansions, or changes in zoning laws.
 Understanding these plans can help you anticipate how the area might change and whether it aligns with your long-term goals.

 6-Clarifying Property Boundaries and Land Use

 Understanding the exact boundaries of the property and any land use restrictions is essential.
-Ask for details about the lot size, any easements, and zoning regulations that might affect your ability to make changes to the property.
+Ask your realtor and title for details about the lot size, any easements, and zoning regulations that might affect your ability to make changes to the property.
 This information is crucial if you plan to add features like a pool, additional structures, or extensive landscaping.
+Having a great relationship with your title officer is so important in real estate sales.

 7-Investigating the Homeowners Association (HOA)